Robert Mansell

-Sir Robert Mansell (1573–1656) was an admiral of the English Royal Navy and a Member of Parliament (MP), mostly for Welsh constituencies.
-His name was sometimes given as Mansfield and Maunsell.
+Vice-Admiral Sir Robert Mansell (1573–1656) was a Royal Navy officer and politician who served in the Anglo-Spanish War.

 Early life

 Mansel was a Welshman, the son of Sir Edward Mansel of Penrice and Margam (died 1585), although he later established himself among the gentry of Norfolk.
-His early naval career is not recorded, but he served in the 1596 raid on Cádiz under Robert Devereux, Earl of Essex, commanding HMS Vanguard, and was knighted for his part in it.
+His early naval career is not recorded, but he served in the 1596 capture of Cádiz under Robert Devereux, Earl of Essex, commanding Vanguard, and was knighted for his part in it.
 He subsequently took part in Essex's Islands Voyage to the Azores (1597), then held commands off the Irish coast during Essex's campaign in Ireland.
 In October 1602 he was fitted out with a fleet and with the Dutch helped defeat six Spanish galleys under Federico Spinola at the Battle of the Narrow Seas.
 As a result, Mansell was named Vice-Admiral of the Narrow seas in 1603 and became Treasurer of the Navy in 1604.
 Mansel was made Treasurer of the Navy by the Earl of Nottingham, displacing Fulke Greville.